 So how to create a timeline for your goals?
 It’s super easy.

-Draw a timeline or use the timeline template from our free resource library.
+Draw a timeline or use the timeline template you can find at the end of this post.

 Think about where you’d like to see yourself in a year?
 What do you want to be?
 What would’ve you liked to accomplished?

 Vision yourself 12 months from now.
 Does the vision make you want to smile?
 Does the goal scare you a bit?